Welcome to Alderley Edge in Bloom, Growing Pride in our Village!

 to enthuse young people of the village with a love of gardening

 The group enters the annual Royal Horticultural Society ‘Britain In Bloom’ competition to showcase our environmental responsibility, community participation and horticultural achievement.
-In 2018 we were awarded a prestigious Gold Award at the North West In Bloom Awards Ceremony held in Southport.
+In 2018 and 2019 we were awarded prestigious Gold Awards at the North West In Bloom Awards Ceremony held in Southport.